 How do I change my broadband WiFi password?

-- Open an internet browser on your laptop or computer (If you can't connect to WiFi, you can hook up an ethernet cable between the modem and your computer).
+Open an internet browser on your laptop or computer (If you can't connect to WiFi, you can hook up an ethernet cable between the modem and your computer).
 If you’re using a smartphone, ensure you have turned mobile data off before starting.

 Got your own modem?

 Refer to the manufacturer's user manual for how to change your modem's Wi-Fi password.

 You should be able to find instructions with a quick Google search of your modem's model name and number.

 If you have a Huawei modem with us you'll find your Wi-Fi passwords and settings help here:

 If you have a Nokia modem with us, you'll find your Wi-Fi passwords and settings help here: